➤ How to Code a Game

 spring.jpa.database-platform=org.hibernate.dialect.MySQL8Dialect

-1. show-sql: It is a boolean property.
+: It is a boolean property.
 The default value is false.
-If we set it to true, then the generated SQL is displayed in the console.
+If we set it to true, then the generated SQL is displayed in the console.- Database Platform/Dialect: Dialect is a class that generates SQL queries when we perform the DB operation.
+Dialect classes exist in the package

-• Drop Tables if exist.
+: When we start the application:-- Drop Tables if they exist.

-• Create new tables.
+- Create new tables.

-• Perform DB operations.
+- Perform DB operations.

-• At the end again drop tables.
+- At the end again drop tables.

 SQL queries are database-dependent.
 If we write one SQL query for Oracle, it may/may not work for SQLServer DB.
 Dialect solves the above problem by generating queries at runtime.
 So, the dialect is different for every DB.

-Spring Data JPA Example
+Spring Data JPA Example using MySQL

 For your Module (Ex: Employee, Admin, Student ..etc) You do not have to define operations code.
-Just define interface, that must implement one of the below interfaces:-
+Just define an interface, that must implement one of the below interfaces:-

-At the runtime a class will be generated which will contain all the database operation logic.
+At the runtime, a class will be generated which will contain all the database operation logic.

 Coding files:-

-• Model class/Entity class
+- Model class/Entity class

-• Repository Interface
+- Repository Interface

-• Runner class for Testing operations
+- Runner class for Testing operations

-In this example we will use MySQL table,
+In this example, we will use MySQL table,

 mysql> show databases;